Ranganathaswamy Temple, Srirangam: Mandapams (Halls)

-The Hall of 1000 pillars is a fine example of a planned theatre-like structure and opposite to it is the "Sesha Mandap".
+The Hall of 1000 pillars is a fine example of a planned theatre-like structure, and opposite to it is the "Sesha Mandap".
 The 1000-pillared hall made of granite was constructed in the Vijayanagara period (1336–1565) on the site of the old temple.
-The most artistic halls that the Nayaks added to the complex is the Sesha Mandap on the east side of the fourth enclosure.
-The hall is celebrated for the leaping animals carved on to the piers at its northern end.
+The most artistic halls that the Nayaks added to the complex are the Sesha Mandap on the east side of the fourth enclosure.
+The hall is celebrated for the leaping animals carved onto the piers at its northern end.
 The pillars consists of sculptures of wildly rearing horses bearing riders on their backs and trampling with their hoofs upon the heads of rampant tigers, seem only natural and congruous among such weird surroundings.
 The great hall is traversed by one wide aisle in the centre for the whole of its greater length, and intersected by transepts of like dimension running across at right angles.
-There still remain seven side aisles on each side, in which all the pillars are equally spaced out.
-The Garuda Mandapa (hall of the legendary bird deity of Vishnu, garuda) located on the south side of the third enclosure is another Nayak addition.
+There remain seven side aisles on each side, in which all the pillars are equally spaced out.
+The Garuda Mandapa (hall of the legendary bird deity of Vishnu, Garuda) located on the south side of the third enclosure is another Nayak addition.
 Courtly portrait sculptures, reused from an earlier structure, are fixed to the piers lining the central aisle.
 A free-standing shrine inside the hall contains a large seated figure of Garuda; the eagle-headed god faces north towards the principal sanctum.
-The Kili mandapa (Hall of parrot) is located next to the Ranganatha shrine, in the first enclosure of the temple.
+The Kili mandapa (Hall of parrots) is located next to the Ranganatha shrine, in the first enclosure of the temple.
 Elephant balustrades skirt the access steps that ascend to a spacious open area.
 This is bounded by decorated piers with rearing animals and attached colonettes in the finest 17th-century manner.
 Four columns in the middle define a raised dais; their shafts are embellished with undulating stalks.